RasterTreeEvent

 dblclickA tree item was double-clicked.
 The

-item
+item property

 points to the tree item being clicked.
 Note the "click" event